FinnAchatz/perf-oriented-dev/exercises/12/README.md

 Finn?

 ### Evaluation
-Unfortunately non of the routs we chose for optimisation lead to any significant performance improvements.
+Unfortunately none of the routs we chose for optimisation lead to any significant performance improvements.
 Source code optimization proved to be rather difficult due to the complexity of the project and difficulty to understand the implications of code changes.

 ====================================== Finn